 What is Ramadan?

-Ramadan is a whole month of fasting.
-Not all Muslims approach Ramadan in the same way but generally it involves abstaining from things that are impure for the mind and body between sunrise and sunset.
+Not all Muslims approach Ramadan in the same way but generally, it involves abstaining from things that are impure for the mind and body between sunrise and sunset.
 This includes food, drink and impure thoughts.

 When is Ramadan?

 Ramadan is the ninth month in the Islamic calendar also known as the Hijri Calendar.
 Because the Islamic calendar is based around the lunar cycle the exact dates of Ramadan change by the same number of days every year.

-This year Ramadan in the United States will begin at sundown on Wednesday, March 22 and end at sundown on Friday, April 21.
+Ramadan in 2024 (Ramadan 1445 according to the Hijri Calendar) will begin at sundown on Sunday, March 10 and end at sundown on Friday, April 09 in the US.

 What is the history of Ramadan and why do Muslims observe it?

 Why do Muslims fast during Ramadan?

 During Ramadan, to accommodate fasting, many offices and schools in Muslim-majority countries shut early.
-In the US you may also notice Muslim friends and colleagues observe different habits and adopt different behaviours during Ramadan.
+Even in the US, if you’re not a practising Muslim, you may also notice Muslim friends and colleagues observe different habits and adopt different behaviours during Ramadan.